python-cn/flask-slackbot/README.rst

     def fn1(kwargs):
         '''
         This function shows response the slack post directly without an extra post.
-        In this case, you need to return a tuple, the first arg is True, and the second is a json.''' import json
+        In this case, you need to return a tuple, the first arg is True, and the second is a dictionary.''' return True, {'text': kwargs['text']}
-        return True, json.dumps({'text': kwargs['text']})

     def fn2(kwargs):